2019 Venice Biennale - Report 1

 Swallowed Sun - 2019 - Southern Yellow Pine, Steel, Polyester, Rope

 As I understand it, each country elects a "curator" for their pavilion and they decide what is to shown.
 It may be a single artist, or a combination of a variety of artists and themes.
 In this case, I am highlighting the United States Pavilion.
 The US has a permanent building located in the Giardini section of the event.
-Many countries have a permanent pavilion in this location.
-A second concentrated area is the Arsenal.
+Many other countries have a permanent pavilion in this location as well.
+A second concentrated area is the Arsenal, and in fact a former arsenal.
 This is a series of giant warehouses that house an incredible amount of art.
 I'm not sure if counties have permanent sections or it rotates in some sort of fashion.
 A third option is that countries find a venue somewhere else in Venice.

 Tabernacle - 2019 -Steel.
 Cedar, Cypress, Pine, Makore Veneer, Canvas, Cotton Fabric, Glass, Stainless Steel

 This year's US pavilion hosted a single artist - Martin Puryear.
 (Wikipedia Link) I had heard of him but was not really that familiar with his work.
 I kind of consider him an artist's artist.
 I think that he was a fine selection for the event.
 These were well crafted and very contemplative works for me.
 Here is a link to the Artnews article about his selection.
 I really won't get into a critique of the pieces since i think we all can do that ourselves.
 It's worth a internet search to take a look at his work, or better yet, visit the Biennale yourself.

 Cloister - Redoubt or Cloistered Doubt? - 2019 -Hemlock, Pine, Polar, Cedar

 Detail of Cloister - Redoubt or Cloistered Doubt? - 2019

 Big Phrygian - 2010-2014 - Painted Red Cedar